ardaku/daku/spec/api.md

 one `ignore` command is sent, without also sending a `notify` command, returns immediately.

+A special no-op `ignore` command can be sent as an empty command on channel 0.

 ```wat
 (import "daku" "ar" (func $event
     (param $cmd_size i32)   ;; List[Command].size